Care starts with a wealth of

 Yellowing & falling leaves

-In the spring there is considerable yellowing of the leaves, followed by leaf drop.
-Some species do this more than others (Phyllostachys aurea, P. eduis Moso, Fargesia murielae in the fall) This is natural and should not cause concern as bamboos are evergreen and naturally renew their leaves in the spring.
+In the spring, there is considerable yellowing of the leaves, followed by leaf drop.
+Some species do this more than others (such as Phyllostachys aurea and P. eduis Moso).
+This is natural and should not cause concern, as bamboos are evergreen and naturally renew their leaves in the spring.
 They should lose their leaves gradually as they are replaced by fresh new ones.
-In the spring on a healthy bamboo there should be a mixture of green leaves, yellow leaves and newly unfurling leaves.
+In the spring on a healthy bamboo, there should be a mixture of green leaves, yellow leaves and newly unfurling leaves.
+Spring leaf drop typically takes place just before or during the time when new shoots are emerging from the ground.

 Staking tall plants